MostafaTwfiq/C-DataStructures-And-Algorithms/Unit Test/CuTest/README.txt

 in AllTests.c.
 Note that it just calls RunAllTests().
 Instead we'll call this directly from the main program.

-Now in the main() of the actual program check to see if the command line option "--test" was passed.
+Now in the testsMain() of the actual program check to see if the command line option "--test" was passed.
 If it was then I call RunAllTests() from AllTests.c.
 Otherwise run the real program.